Charles G. Groat: Education and career

+In 1998, Groat was awarded the American Geosciences Institute (AGI) Campbell Medal for Superlative Service to the Geosciences.
+This Medal is presented each year to a nationally recognized geoscientist with a distinguished record of significant achievements in science, education, and administration, in support of the profession of geology and its role in society.
+It is AGI’s most distinguished award.

 After leaving the USGS, he returned to the University of Texas at Austin to direct the Energy and Earth Resources Graduate Program and the Center for International Energy and Environmental Policy In July 2008, the University of Texas at Austin named him interim dean of the Jackson School of Geosciences.

-Among his many professional affiliations, Groat is a member of the Geological Society of America, American Association for the Advancement of Science, American Geophysical Union, and the American Association of Petroleum Geologists.
-He has also served on over a dozen earth science boards and committees and has authored and contributed to numerous publications and articles on major issues involving earth resources and the environment.
+Among his many professional affiliations, Groat was a member of the Geological Society of America, American Association for the Advancement of Science, American Geophysical Union, and the American Association of Petroleum Geologists.
+He also served on over a dozen earth science boards and committees and authored and contributed to numerous publications and articles on major issues involving earth resources and the environment.

 Dr. Groat became the founding president and CEO of the Water Institute of the Gulf formed in 2011.
 “There is no better laboratory in the world than what we have right here,” says Charles “Chip” Groat, “We see this as an opportunity to form new engineering and science capabilities and advance the work in the field.
 It’s good for the state, and it’s good for science.”